 Alternatively do as I do and just use a very long ruler.

-I use a support only when I draw from an easel.
-On a flat surface I wouldn’t bother, I lean on my left hand instead.
+I use a support only when I draw upright from an easel.
+It prevents me from smudging my drawing completely.
+On a flat surface, I wouldn’t bother, I lean on my left hand instead.

-#3 Use Cellophane to Protect Your Drawing From Any Accident
+Use Cellophane to Protect Your Drawing From Smudging

 I use cellophane to protect my work more than anything else.
 I buy A3 self-sealing cello’ bags, the same type you see displaying greetings cards, except much larger.